CODAIT/redrock/README.md

 #### Live Portion (Powertrack)

-**Note:** We apoligize but Powertrack data is currently only available for free with a developers Bluemix account.
+**Note:** We apologize but Powertrack data is currently only available for free with a developers Bluemix account.

 Sample URL: <http://localhost:16666/ss/powertrack/wordcount?termsInclude=#SparkInsight&batchSize=60&topTweets=100&user=testuser&termsExclude=&topWords=10>

 Parameters:

 1. **termsInclude**: terms to be included in the search
 2. **bachSize**: How many minutes ago you would like to retrieve information.
-For exemple, 60 means that we are getting tweets between now and one hour ago.
+For example, 60 means that we are getting tweets between now and one hour ago.
 3. **topTweets**: How many tweets to be retrieved
 4. **user**: user email
 5. **topWords**: How many words to be displayed at the word count visualization